AkashPatil-Pixel32/Image_Captioning/readme.md

 - Automated image captioning using CNN and RNN

-## Guidelines to train and evaluate model and predict captions for input image.
+## Guidelines to train and evaluate model.
-- loading the training and validation data
-- creating the model, loss_fn and metrics
-- training the model for a given number of epochs by calling `train_and_evaluate(...)`

 - `data_loader.py` : Load jpg images and transforms to torch Tensors (creates a batch of data and labels and pads sentences)
 - `net.py` : Network, loss function and metrics
 - `train.py` : Train module